AbedElazizShe/LightCompressor/README.md

     applicationContext, // => This is required
     new ArrayList<Uri>(), // => Source can be provided as content uris false, // => isStreamable
+    new StorageConfiguration(
+       "output-video.mp4" // => an optional value for a custom video name.
-    Environment.DIRECTORY_DOWNLOADS, // => the directory to save the compressed video(s)
+       Environment.DIRECTORY_DOWNLOADS,  // => the directory to save the compressed video(s).
+Will be ignored if isExternal = false. true // => false means save at app-specific file directory.
+Default is true.
+    ),
+    new Configuration(
+       VideoQuality.MEDIUM,
+       false, /*isMinBitrateCheckEnabled*/
+       null, /*videoBitrate: int, or null*/
+       false, /*disableAudio: Boolean, or null*/
+       false, /*keepOriginalResolution: Boolean, or null*/
+       360.0, /*videoWidth: Double, or null*/
+       480.0 /*videoHeight: Double, or null*/
+    ),
     new CompressionListener() {
        @Override
        public void onStart(int index, long size) {